Fuel rationing and petrol coupons in the UK

 The outcome for children like me was that, as there were no private cars on the roads, the streets were our playgrounds.
 My friends and I would play on the streets without any concern about traffic.
 We knew nothing else.
 My husband tells the story of regularly skidding down a long, steep road on a trolley-cum-sledge without ever seeing a vehicle of any sort.

-Applicants for the coupons were required to produce their car or motor cycle registration book, whereupon they received two ration books one marked 'first month' and one marked 'second month'.
+Applicants for petrol coupons were required to produce their car or motor cycle registration book at a Post Office, whereupon they received two ration books one marked 'first month' and one marked 'second month'.
 The books contained coupons for the quantity of 'motor spirit' allowed them according to the rating of the vehicle as shown in the registration book.

 The ration books were only valid during the period for which they were issued with no rollover.
 So they couldn't be hoarded.
 It was use them or lose them.

 The coupons had to be presented to the petrol station wherupon an assistant would fill the vehicle.
-No self service.
-Petrol stations at this time were known as garages, and the petrol pumps were very different from today.
+There was no self service.

 Petrol rationing in 1956/7

-Petrol rationing was re-introduced for five months as a result of the Suez crisis of 1956.
+Petrol rationing was re-introduced for five months as a result of the Suez crisis of 1956, and again there is a new style as shown in the following pictures.
+The cover is date-stamped 23rd March 1957.

 The paper is of the cheap unbleached type on which the reddish-brown text hardly shows up.